IBMTechSales/was-appmod/docs/demos/AppMod-Assessment-Demo/README.md

 	<br/>

-7. Change to the cloned github directoy where the materials are downloaded
+7. Change to the cloned github directory where the materials are downloaded

 	    cd /home/ibmuser/openshift-workshop-was